Mineralogy Certification Course

 Formula: UO2

 Uraninite occurs mainly in massive form.
 It differs from other oxide minerals due to its low, dull luster.
 Because of its radioactivity, uraninite can be easily identified with a Geiger counter.
-Having a Geiger counter at home is rare, so we recommend looking for mineral associations.
-You will likely find some secondary uranium minerals that are vividly yellow-colored.
+If you don't have a Geiger counter, look for mineral associations.
+You will likely find some secondary uranium minerals with vivid yellow colors.

 Mineral property | Uraninite characteristics |